 LCAR-B38M/JNJ-4528 is a CAR-T cell therapy that we are developing for the treatment of MM.
-LCAR-B38M refers to the product candidate in China and JNJ-4528 refers to the product candidate in the rest of the world.
+LCAR-B38M refers to the product candidate in the rest of the world.
 Both product candidates express an identical CAR protein.
 In a Phase 1 first-in-human clinical trial (LEGEND-2), treatment of 57 RRMM patients with LCAR-B38M resulted in an ORR of 88 percent including a CR rate of 74 percent in the patients treated at the Second Affiliated Hospital of Xi'an Jiaotong University, or Xi'an, clinical site as of July 31, 2019 with a median follow-up time of 25 months, and treatment of 17 RRMM patients at three other sites resulted in an ORR of 88 percent with a CR rate of 82 percent as of October 31, 2019 with a median follow-up time of 26 months.
 The other three sites were Jiangsu Province Hospital, or Jiangsu, Shanghai Changzheng Hospital, or Changzheng, and Shanghai Ruijin Hospital, or Ruijin.
 ORR includes patients that achieved a CR, very good partial response, or VGPR, or a partial response, or PR.
 Expected adverse events were reported in all patients in LEGEND-2 with over 90 percent reporting fever and cytokine release syndrome, or CRS.
 Over 82 percent of patients had Grade 1 or Grade 2 CRS which was managed with standard treatments and, in all but two of the 74 patients, CRS was resolved.
+One patient died of a CAR-T related toxicity as a result of CRS and tumor lysis syndrome.
+A second patient died from a potential pulmonary embolism and acute coronary syndrome, which was considered unrelated to treatment by the investigator.

 Patients are measured for whether they achieved a CR, VGPR or a PR in accordance with the International Myeloma Working Group, or the IMWG, uniform response criteria for MM.
 The IMWG uniform response criteria has been utilized in registration studies of approved myeloma drugs.
 The IMWG uniform response criteria assesses efficacy of treatment options for myeloma and allows for a comparison of efficacy between treatment strategies in clinical trials, strict definitions for responses, as shown in the table below, and classifications to improve detail and clarify inconsistent interpretations across clinical trials.